3DSmitty/debian-qualcomm/README.md

 Debian 12 - Bookworm was used as the build environment.
 Should also work on Debian 13 - trixie with little or small modifications.
 Qualcomm device used is Motorola G4 Play.

 Kernel:
-sudo apt install build-essential crossbuild-essential-arm64 libssl-dev flex bison libelf-dev pahole dwarves libncurses-dev debhelper-compat rsync git
+'sudo apt install build-essential crossbuild-essential-arm64 libssl-dev flex bison libelf-dev pahole dwarves libncurses-dev debhelper-compat rsync git'

 git clone https://github.com/msm8916-mainline/linux --depth 1